ShaunFerris/Coding-Note-Taking/Data Structures - Using Arrays.md

 ## Higher order array functions
 ### Javascript
-Notes on higher order js array functions are here: [[JavaScript - Higher Order Functions and Functions as First Class Objects]].
+Notes on higher order js array functions are here: [[JavaScript - Higher Order Array Functions and Functions as First Class Objects]].

 ### Python
 The higher order functions discussed in the linked js notes above, in particular map, filter and reduce, also exist in python [[Python - Map, Filter and Reduce Functions]]